 The strategic thinking here is defensive.
 However, it seems to me to be financially driven in its thinking.
 The classical view that greater scale is desirable was behind the acquisition of Argos, and again here.
 Both Argos and Asda are essentially weak brands.
 Putting Argos into Asda certainly boosts scale, but the proposition will remain the biggest target in Amazon’s sights.
 Scale will always be significant in retail but its value is diminishing.
 Across the industry, all the innovation, disruption and fastest growth has come from smaller, more agile, more dynamic players – Aldi and Lidl in food, B&M and Home Bargains in GM, Primark in apparel.
 It misses the point to look at that list and say …ahhh, all discounters.
 Yes, they are.
 But more than that, each is a brilliant retailer with outstanding commercial skills.

 In the retail market now emerging, scale alone wont cut it.
 Understanding customers (this means much more than simply owning mountains of data) is the critical prerequisite of being commercial.
 Too many retailers are not commercial enough, something unaffected by being bigger.

-** We support retailers and the financial community with strategic advice.
+** We support retailers and stakeholders with strategic advice.
 If you think we can help, drop me a line firstname.lastname@example.org